 The Main Course or “Plat Principal”:

 The Main course is accompanied by red wine.
-Vegetables like green beans or a celeriac purée accompany the meat course
+Vegetables like green beans or a celeriac purée accompany the meat course.
+Examples of meat served for the main course of a traditional French Christmas dinner are:

 The Cheese Course: